Nextdoor/kingpin/README.md

   * `DEFAULT_TIMEOUT` - Time (in seconds) to use as the default actor timeout.

+Here is an example log output when the timer is exceeded:

     $ DEFAULT_TIMEOUT=1 SLEEP=10 kingpin -j examples/sleep.json
     11:55:16   INFO      Rehearsing...
 Break a leg!
     11:55:16   INFO      [DRY: Kingpin] Preparing actors from examples/sleep.json